 FRENCH SPECIALIST TEACHER

-The Calgary Waldorf School is seeking an experienced French Specialist Teacher for the 2018-19 school year.
-The French Specialist Teacher will work with all our Grade School students, from Grade 1 through Grade 6.
+The Calgary Waldorf School is seeking an experienced French Specialist Teacher (0.67 FTE).
+The French Specialist Teacher will work with our students from Grade 1 through Grade 9.
 We are looking for someone who is warm, enthusiastic, and has excellent classroom management skills.
 In addition, we are seeking a candidate with:

 - The ability to engage students with and through French language and culture.

-- A desire to continue developing a deeper understanding of Waldorf Education.
+- A connection or understanding of Waldorf Education

 - The ability to help develop and grow a French program.

 - A desire to work collaboratively with other Faculty and Administrative Staff colleagues.